India, central Asian countries pitch for boosting trade, connectivity | Business

 - India

-Leaders of five central Asian countries on Thursday welcomed India's proposal to establish a joint working group to boost connectivity to the region through the Chabahar port in Iran.
+India and leaders of five central Asian countries on Thursday announced setting up of a joint working group to boost connectivity to the region through the Chabahar port in Iran.

 During the India-Central Asia Summit hosted by Prime Minister Narendra Modi with presidents of Kazakhstan, Kyrgyz Republic, Uzbekistan, Turkmenistan and Tajikistan, the leaders emphasised that connectivity projects could be a force multiplier for trade and economic cooperation and contacts between countries and people.